dochang/emms-player-mpv/README.md

 Installation
 ------------

+This library is available on MELPA and el-get as `emms-player-mpv`.

-Put `emms-player-mpv.el` in your load path.
+Otherwise, download `emms-player-mpv.el` and put it in your load path.

 Usage
 -----